plentymarkets/plentyshop-pwa/apps/web/composables/address-playground/Composable best practices.md

 ├── useDeleteCustomer/
 │   └── useDeleteCustomer.ts
 ```

-### Split composables into state and action composables
+### Split Composables into State and Action Composables
+- Use separate composables for state and actions
-    - `useCustomer` for state
+    - Example: `useCustomer` for state
-    - `useCreateCustomer` for action
+    - Example: `useCreateCustomer` for action

-### Use a component bind composable
+### Component-Bound Composables
-composable that should only be used once with one component
+- Composables that should only be used once with one component
-    - `Checkout.vue` in pages as component
+    - Example: `Checkout.vue` in pages as component
-    - `useCheckoutPage` as composable that is only used in the `checkout.vue`
+    - Example: `useCheckoutPage` as composable that is only used in the `Checkout.vue`

 ```
 pages/
 ├── Checkout.vue